stakater/Playbook/content/gitlab/setup-gitlab-project-via-terraform.md

 }
 ```

-Next we have to add our projects via terraform.
-A sample project terraform file can be like this:
+In the above file we are specifying our group `name`, `path`, `access-level`, and a set of users which have access to this group.
+We can add as many users as we want, and can assign them a specific access level.

+### Adding a terraform project script

+Let's create a new file now `project-search-service`.
+This file will be responsible for creating a new project inside the above created group.
+Following is an example file:

 ```
-module "project_carbook_project_1" {
+module "project_search_service" {
   source = "github.com/stakater/terraform-module-gitlab.git//modules/project?ref=0.0.5"
-  name = "carbook-project-1"
+  name = "search-service"
   visibility = "private"
   enable_branch_protection = true
   description = "My project description" group_id = "${module.group_carbook.group_id}"
   default_branch = "master"
+  webhooks = [
+    {
+      url = "webhook-url",
+      merge_requests_events = true
+    },
+    {
+      url = "webhook-url",
+      push_events = true
     }
+  ]
+}
 ```

-In this way we can add as much project files we want, and they will be added in our group `carbook`.

-## Setting up Jenkins file

-In `carbook-gitlab-config` we can add the following Jenkins file to create pipelines of all the projects we created via terraform in `carbook` group.
+This file will create the project in the specified group.
+Here, we are telling it to create this project in the following group `${module.group_carbook.group_id}` which in our case is the above `carbook` group we created.
+We can change all the above properties, add or remove webhooks etc according to our requirements.
+We can add multiple project files to create as many projects we want inside our group.

+### Adding a Jenkinsfile

+Let's now add a Jenkinsfile which will the create our infrastructure including pipelines for all the projects file.
+Create a new file in project `carbook-gitlab-config` with name `Jenkinsfile`, and add the following content:

 ```
 #!/usr/bin/groovy